Reverend John Hale

 (Click the character infographic to download.)

 A Personal Journey That Would Make Ulysses Jealous

 Talk about a character arc.
 Hale starts out with a Van Helsing-esque vendetta (against witches, not vampires) and ends up a broken, cynical man.

-With notable exception of John Proctor, Hale gets our vote for most complex character in The Crucible.
-He starts off with really good intentions.
-In Act One, Miller writes of Hale: "His goal is light, goodness, and its preservation."
+With the notable exception of John Proctor, Hale gets our vote for most complex character in The Crucible.
+He starts off with really good intentions—even if he has a bit of a chip on his shoulder.
+In Act I, Miller writes of Hale: "His goal is light, goodness, and its preservation."
 This guy has trained and trained to be the best witch-hunter ever, and he's psyched to finally get a chance to show off his stuff.
-Though he's probably a little full of himself, but ultimately his goal is to valiantly fight the Devil.
+Though he's probably a little full of himself, his ultimate goal is to valiantly fight the Devil.
 What could be wrong with that?
-Well, a whole lot.

 Words like these show that Hale has become a completely different man than the one we met at the beginning of the play.
 The tortured reverend is a great example of the kind of rich, morally ambiguous character for which Miller is famous.Reverend John Hale Timeline